A CueHit logo.

 CueHit, Inc.

-CueHit was started by Public Safety Technology veterans in order to provide a continuous feedback loop between agencies and the communities they serve.
-Our solution was built on a rules-based, intelligent assistant that enables text exchanges for satisfaction surveys after encounters, automatic updates to citizens via text and inbound “bot-attended” chat for feedback, tips, requests, reports and more.
+CueHit was started by public safety technology veterans to create a continuous feedback loop between agencies and the communities they serve.
+Our solution was built on a rules-based intelligent assistant that enabled text-based satisfaction surveys after encounters, automatic citizen updates, and inbound “bot-attended” chat for feedback, tips, requests, reports, and more.

 SMS Surveys

-Automatic text surveys sent a few hours or a few days after 9-1-1 calls to measure satisfaction of callers for non-critical incidents.
+Automatic text surveys sent a few hours or days after 911 calls to measure caller satisfaction for non-critical incidents.

 Feedback Board

-Improving staff morale with positive citizen feedback.
-Dynamic positive feedback board for display throughout the department.
+Improving staff morale with positive citizen feedback through a dynamic feedback board displayed throughout the department.

 Data Analytics and Dashboards

-Enabling departments to analyze response rates to surveys over time to measure engagement.
-Many 9-1-1 centers are seeing greater than 50% response rates!
+Enabling departments to analyze survey response rates over time and measure engagement.
+Many 911 centers are seeing response rates above 50%.

 Automatic Email Digests

-Automatic email delivery of personal satisfaction score to officers with summary of positive comments received from citizens.
+Automatic email delivery of personal satisfaction scores to officers, with a summary of positive comments received from citizens.

 And much more!